AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ## Add [!DNL Personas]

-To add a persona to GenStudio for Performance Marketers, you can [upload a persona guide](#add-persona-via-upload) or [manually create a persona](#manually-add-persona) by selecting guidelines and entering your persona details.
+To add a persona, [upload a persona guide](#add-persona-via-upload) or [manually create a persona](#manually-add-persona) by selecting guidelines and entering your persona details.

 In the left navigation area, click **[!DNL Personas]**.
 In the _[!DNL Personas]_ panel, select **Add persona**.

-You can add a [!DNL Persona] in GenStudio for Performance Marketers to help target the content you create to your ideal audience.
+You can add a [!DNL Persona] in GenStudio for Performance Marketing to help target the content you create to your ideal audience.

 See [[!DNL Personas]](personas.md).

 ### Add persona via upload

-You can upload your own persona documents to populate new personas in GenStudio for Performance Marketers.
+You can upload your own persona documents to populate new personas.

 See [[!DNL Personas]](/help/user-guide/guidelines/personas.md).